LOADING

 How Web Accessibility Helps Your eCommerce Store

-Web accessibility is the general term used for the edits you can make to your website to improve its usability, or access, to accommodate customers with a wide range of disabilities.
+Web accessibility is the general term used for the edits you can make to your website to improve its usability or access to accommodate customers with a wide range of disabilities.
 Three main reasons drive eCommerce businesses to make the change to their site:

 What Web Accessibility Entails (And How to Implement)

 The most common way people tackle this issue today is to work with a third-party web accessibility platform.
 For example, an automated web accessibility platform accessible handles all the leg work utilizing artificial intelligence (AI) technology.
-Even more importantly, they scan their clients’ websites every 24 hours to find new elements to remediate, so there are no gaps in your accessibility.
+Even more importantly, they scan their clients’ websites every 24 hours to find new elements to remediate so there are no gaps in your accessibility.

-A service like this is not free, but compared to the amount you would need to pay a team of software developers, the cost pales in comparison.
+A service like this is not free, but compared to the amount you would need to pay a team of software developers, the cost pales.
 In addition to adapting to changes, that cost would mean you would need dedicated developers to be constantly working.
 If something were to slip through the cracks, you could get sued, making it an absolute no-brainer to use an automated solution.

 In short, using a platform that uses applications to change front-end user interface aspects and AI-powered backend changes that can adjust your site depending on the specific requirements of the particular allows you to see that “overnight” growth we were talking about.